-Frequently Asked Questions-

 The ranch is located in Southern California in the Inland Empire.
 Directions will be given after a hunt has been booked.

 Can I rent a gun/bow from the ranch?

 Can my animal be processed at the ranch?

-We offer skinning, gutting and quartering at a cost of $25 for easy transportation of your animal to your choice of butcher or home.
-For $25 extra (total of $50) your animal can also be cut up into small pieces right there on the spot, just as a butcher shop would do.
+We offer skinning, gutting and quartering starting at $40 for easy transportation of your animal to your choice of butcher or home.
+For $40 extra (total of $80 and up) your animal can also be cut up into small pieces right there on the spot, just as a butcher shop would do.
 You will be able to take your animal, all cut up in pieces and package it at home.
 The ranch does not package the meat.
-Be sure you bring an ice chest with ice to safely transport your meat home.
-You can vacuum seal it and freeze it at home an save yourself a trip to the butcher shop if you prefer.
+Be sure you bring multiple large ice chests with plenty of ice to safely transport your meat home.
+You can vacuum seal it and freeze it at home and save yourself a trip to the butcher shop if you prefer.